telerik/xamarin-forms-docs/controls/datetimepicker/datetime-picker-templates.md

 ---
-title: Custom Templates
+title: Templates
-page_title: Custom Templates
+page_title: Templates
 position: 3
 slug: datetime-picker-templates
 ---

-# Custom Templates
+# Templates

 If the default templates of the control do not suit your needs, you can easily define a custom template.
 The available templates for customizing are: